 Similarly, a 2016 study of 21,980 firms across 91 countries found that mix-gender boards outperform all-male boards, and the Fortune 500 companies with the highest proportion of women on their boards performed significantly better than those with the lowest - with regards to higher stock values and greater profitability.

 LinkedIn surveys show that 57% of women at work believe that a relatable role model in leadership is key to achieving career success.
 Therefore, the positive effects of women in leadership will trickle down and foster a more inspiring workplace.
 Ultimately, job roles have no gender and candidates should be chosen on their ability to fulfil their job.

 Taking a proactive approach to diversity

-We’ve compiled a list of some of the steps you can take to proactively support diversity and inclusion in your organisation, improve employee satisfaction and boost business performance.
+We’ve compiled a list of some of the steps you can take to proactively support diversity, equity and inclusion in your organisation, improve employee satisfaction and boost business performance.

 - Audit your organisation - one of the first things you need to do is identify the barriers that exist for certain groups in your organisation and acknowledge the areas you need to improve to eliminate these obstacles.

 - Look at all aspects - you need to consider all aspects of diversity within your business, such as race, gender, age, neurodiversity and sexual orientation.
 Recognise and appreciate all differences.